 Alternative fuel

-As the fifth-largest bunkering port in the world, we offer alternative fuels for shipping in addition to conventional fuels.
-Again, hydrogen is a good alternative here.
+As one of the largest bunkering ports in the world, we offer climate-neutral fuels such as methane, methanol, hydrogen and electric power for shipping in addition to conventional fuels.

 • At CMB's petrol station in Antwerp, ships, trucks, cars and tractors can fill up with hydrogen.

-• Along with Port of Duisburg, we are facilitating the development of the hydrogen chain and hydrogen economy.
-Port of Antwerp-Bruges is a member of the German foundation H2Global, which promotes the import of green hydrogen and wants to get the market going.
+• Along with Port of Duisburg, we are facilitating the development of the hydrogen chains and accelerate the sustainability of port equipment via hydrogen.
+Port of Antwerp-Bruges is a member of the German foundation H2Global, which promotes the import of green hydrogen and aims to kick-start the market.

 You may also be interested in this